Knicks beat Hawks for third win in a row - NewsBreak

 Barrett, coming off back-to-back games of 30-plus points, scored 26 with five rebounds on Saturday.
 Randle was 10-for-21 from the floor and finished with 24 points, nine assists and six rebounds.

-New York’s Evan Fournier hit four 3-pointers and scored 18 points, and Alec Burks had 17 points and nine rebounds.
+New York’s Evan Fournier hit four 3-pointers and scored 18 points, and Alec Burks had 17 points, nine rebounds and eight assists.

 The Hawks were led by Trae Young with 29 points and five assists and Danilo Gallinari with 17 points.
 Onyeka Okongwu had 12 points, five rebounds and two blocks.

-Note: EditorsNote: 3rd graf, should be 7 straight; 4th graf, add assists for Burks; 5th graf, 50.6 sted 50.8